SohanCSERU/AI-Keyboard-master/README.md

 # A Artificial Intelligence based bangla Keyboard Mobile app
+Our aim is to make a make a bangla keyboard that can predict next word from a ai powered model.
 ## The RoadMap
 - Create a Bangla Keyboard with **প্রভাত** layout
 - We create a classifier in Python using __TensorFlow__ and __Keras__.